mstan19/PasswordGenerator/README.md

 * Adding and calling functions to help perform a certain task.
 * Creating speific variables to serve different purpose.
 * Using different methods to excute different roles (i.e., confirm, alert).
-* Making variable(s) global so other fcuntions can have access to them.
+* Making variable(s) global so other fucntions can have access to them.

 ## How to deploy the link application
 * Click on this link for deployed application